david-christiansen/Idris-dev/README.md

 getting involved with development.
 It is located at https://github.com/idris-lang/Idris-dev/wiki.

+There are Liquid Haskell invariants for parts of the system.
+See README-Liquid.md for details.

 Idris has support for external code generators.
 Supplied with the distribution is a C code generator to compile executables, and a JavaScript code generator with support for node.js and browser JavaScript.